sheilsarda/ResearchNotes/china_supply_chains/README.md

 - Coffee is still a huge untapped opportunity in China that Starbucks, Tim Hortons, etc. are trying to get a slice of the pie of
 	- Manage commodity price cycle and provide the same high quality cup regardless of these prices
 	- Invested in Lavazza to try to make a dent in this market
+- Position ourselves as a food platform for high quality food experiences, both local and western
+- New store openings are now a science rather than an art, with robust processes which use inputs like demographics, comparable stores, etc.

 ### Yum Supply Chain